v1ctor/wikirace/README.md

 #### Extracting links
 1. First thought is to use Wikipedia API.
 It could improve request speed but this solution isn't portable to other sites.
 2. Parse links by my own.
 This approach is slower but it fits better to our requirements. **(1 hour)**
+3. After complete common case I decided to optimize solution for the Wikipedia specially.
+I use Wikipedia API to retrieve links from and to web page.
+We could force usage of the common solution by passing option ```--common```. **(1 hour)**

 #### Find a path
 1. First I've written a simple BFS solution, but it was working slowly. **(1 hour)**